Christer Garpenborg: Career

 In 1974, Chris Garpenborg tied the 60-yard world record at 5.9, beating Steve Williams in the Sunkist Invitational in Los Angeles.
 In the same year he won the Dallas Invitational 100 yard dash in 9.30, beating Don Quarrie.
 The hand times showed 2 watches of 9.0, which would have equaled Ivory Crocket's world record.

+Garpenborg was an All-American sprinter for the UTEP Miners track and field team, placing 4th in the 4 × 100 metres relay at the 1973 NCAA University Division Outdoor Track and Field Championships.

 He won the Penn Relays 100-yard dash in the time of 9.2 seconds.

 Garpenborg won the Las Vegas Invitational 100 meters in the time of 9.84, beating Clancy Edwards in 1976.
 The time was, however, disputed since the wind gauge was not functioning properly.
 It is, however, the fastest time ever recorded by a Caucasian.

 In 1976, Garpenborg became AAU American champion in the 100 meters.

 During the 1976 Montreal Olympics, he competed with an injured back in the 100 meters where he finished in 8th position.

 Garpenborg claimed silver in the 60 meters San Sebastian Spain European Championship.
 He was beaten by Valeriy Borsov by 1 hundredth of a second.
 Many that witnessed the race felt he should have been the winner including Borsov.

 He also gained European Cup victories in the 100 and 200 meters.

 In 1977, he suffered a serious motorcycle accident.

 Three years later, he became the New South Wales Champion in the 100 meters in 1980.